Retirement Budget Planner

 Understanding Your Budget Results

-The budget planner compares two numbers: your total monthly income and the estimated monthly expenses for your selected country and lifestyle tier.
-The difference between these two figures is your monthly surplus or deficit — the single most important number in your retirement planning.
+The planner compares two numbers: your total monthly income and the estimated monthly expenses for your selected country and lifestyle tier.
+The difference is your monthly surplus or deficit — the single most important number in your retirement planning.

 Monthly Surplus

 A surplus means your income exceeds estimated expenses.
-This extra money can go toward travel, savings, emergency funds, or upgrading your lifestyle tier.
-A healthy surplus of $300 to $500 per month provides a buffer for unexpected costs like medical emergencies, currency fluctuations, or home repairs.
-Retirees with a consistent surplus have more flexibility to handle the financial surprises that come with living abroad.
+This extra money can go toward travel, savings, or upgrading your lifestyle tier.
+A healthy surplus of $300-$500/month provides a buffer for unexpected costs like medical emergencies, currency fluctuations, or home repairs.

 Monthly Deficit

-A deficit means your estimated expenses exceed your income.
-This does not necessarily mean a country is out of reach.
-Consider switching to a lower lifestyle tier, which can reduce monthly costs by $500 to $1,500 depending on the country.
-You can also explore supplemental income from part-time remote work, or look at the comparison table to find a destination where your current income produces a surplus.
+A deficit means expenses exceed income — but it does not necessarily put a country out of reach.
+Consider a lower lifestyle tier (which can cut $500-$1,500/month), supplemental income from part-time remote work, or use the comparison table to find a destination where your income produces a surplus.

 Income vs. Expenses: What to Consider